GrayStar/nextjs-boilerplate/README.md

 5. Imported styles can be used within the JSX templates with `<div className={ styles.name }/>`.
 If a class name contains a hyphen, use array notation to access the class: `<div className={ styles['class-name-here'] }/>`.

-6. cssModules are utilized to keep class names and animations scoped locally to each page or component.
-Configuration for this can be seen in `next.config.js`.
-More information can be found on the [cssModules github](https://github.com/css-modules/css-modules).

 ---

 ### Using Hashed Statics